Join us on our green journey

 Join the debate and fight the fight

-2019 will see us switching to fully compostable inner packaging by using Natureflex, a very clever plant based alternative to plastic.
+2020 will see us switching to fully compostable inner packaging in our retail products by using Natureflex, a very clever plant based alternative to plastic.
 We don’t believe in wasting any materials so we have some stock to use up but we’ll keep you updated as to when you can see this on a shelf near you.

 FSC and veg inks

-We already use FSC board for most of our packaging but we are making sure that every single piece of paper and card that we use to FSC.
-We will also start to use vegetable inks across all our packaging.
-This will mean that fully compostable outer packaging across the (FSC) board.
+We already use FSC (Forest Stewardship Council Certification) cardboard for most of our packaging and we’re working towards this being 100%.
+We will also start to use vegetable inks across all our retail packaging.
+This will mean that our retail outer packaging will be fully compostable.

 Bags, tags and string

-We will continue to work with our pyramid bag manufacturers for a compostable version and use it as soon as it becomes available.
-In the meantime, we will change our strings from nylon to compostable cotton string.
-The tags are a little more complicated because they need to be water resistant, we are working through some alternatives and we’ll let you know here as soon as we have a solution
+We are working closely with the top global pyramid bag material manufacturers for a compostable version and believe there will be an option available mid to late 2020.
+In the meantime, we will change our strings from polyester to compostable cotton string.
+The tags are a little more complicated because they need to be water resistant, we are reviewing alternative options and we’ll let you know here as soon as we have a solution.

 Join us on our green journey